octoblu/meshblu/readme.md

 GET /subscribe/uuid?token=token

 This is a streaming API that returns device/node mesages as they are sent and received.
 Notice the comma at the end of the response.
-SkyNet doesn't close the stream.
+Meshblu doesn't close the stream.

 ```
 curl -X GET "http://skynet.im/subscribe/ad698900-2546-11e3-87fb-c560cb0ca47b?token=123" --header "skynet_auth_uuid: {my uuid}" --header "skynet_auth_token: {my token}"